brklntmhwk/remark-card/README.md

 - Nested cards
-  - It seems technically feasible but the use case of this might be rare
-- Customizable class names for image & content wrapper tags
+  - It seems technically feasible but the use case of this might be rare ~~- Customizable class names for image & content containers~~

 ## TODO(s)

 - [ ] add a demo screenshot of the actual `card-grid` & `card` combination to this page
+- [x] add customizable class name options for image & content containers

 ## License